hireshBrem/X-ai-agent/README.md

 ## Usage

 1. Open your browser and navigate to http://localhost:3000
-2. Enter your Browserbase API key and project ID
+2. Enter your Browserbase API key, project ID and Open AI key
-3. Enter your OpenAI API key
-4. Click "Run Agent" to start a browser automation session
+3. Click "Run Agent" to start a browser automation session
+4. Watch the session recording after task is completed (default task for AI agent is to reply to only 1 tweet - this can be changed)
-5. Watch as the AI agent navigates the web and completes the specified task
+5. Customise the agent at [utils.py](server/api/utils.py) in the server's api folder
-6. View recordings of completed sessions

 ## API Endpoints